NATO ministers discuss boosting Ukraine — and avoiding a wider war

 The Russian Ministry of Defense said the site was being used to house foreign fighters and a storage base for weapons and equipment being sent to Ukraine by “foreign countries.”
 A day earlier, the Kremlin warned that it viewed Western weapons shipments “legitimate targets.”

-On Monday a U.S. a senior defense official, speaking on the condition of anonymity under ground rules set by the Pentagon, said the strike did not disrupt shipments of Western military aid.
+On Monday, a senior U.S. defense official, speaking on the condition of anonymity under ground rules set by the Pentagon, said the strike did not disrupt shipments of Western military aid.

 Rachel Rizzo, a nonresident senior fellow at the Atlantic Council’s Europe Center, said the strike was more of a warning than a direct test of NATO’s commitment to Article 5.
 The irony, she said, is that Putin used the pretext of wanting fewer NATO troops to wage war, but will end up with the opposite.

-Note: An earlier version of the article misstated U.S. Defense Secretary Lloyd Austin's name.
-The article has been corrected.